PotbellyLabs/nano/README.md

 - Each text chunk becomes a 384-dimensional vector!

 Remember: Learning is a journey, not a destination.
 Have fun experimenting! 🚀

+## PercipientLab Sandbox

+This repository now includes a `percipientlab_sandbox/` folder containing creative drafts, experimental metrics and the beginnings of the Whisper Archive.
+Start exploring in `percipientlab_sandbox/docs/` to see the latest artifacts.